OfficeDev/SAP-GWM-SharePoint-Provider-Hosted-App/Readme.md

-#Sample: Developing a Cloud Business App to access SAP Gateway for Microsoft
+# Sample: Developing a Cloud Business App to access SAP Gateway for Microsoft

+> SharePoint add-in model is considered as a legacy option for extending SharePoint user interface.
+Please see [SharePoint Framework documentation](https://aka.ms/spfx) and the [SharePoint Framework samples](https://aka.ms/spfx-webparts) for the future proven option to extend SharePoint Online.
+Possible backend services should be using Azure Active Directly based registration and related app models.

 **Summary:** This sample creates a LightSwitch SharePoint provider-hosted app to access SAP data by means of SAP Gateway for Microsoft.
 The languages used are C# and JavaScript.
 The tools used to set up the sample are Visual Studio and the Azure Portal.
 This sample app supports CRUD operations on SAP Data, and can be used to view pictures from and upload pictures to a SharePoint picture library.

 **Table of contents:**